-For the three and six months ended June 30, 2020
+For the year ended December 31, 2020

 This Management's Discussion and Analysis ("MD&A") provides a review of the operational performance of Mkango Resources Ltd. ("Mkango", or the "Company").
-The report was prepared in accordance with the requirements of National Instrument 51-102, Continuous Disclosure Obligations, and it should be read in conjunction with the condensed interim consolidated financial statements for the three and six months ended June 30, 2020 ("Financial Statements") and the audited consolidated financial statements for the year ended December 31, 2019 and the accompanying Management's Discussion and Analysis for that fiscal year.
+The report was prepared in accordance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations, and it should be read in conjunction the audited consolidated financial statements for the year ended December 31, 2020 (the "Financial Statements").
 The Financial Statements and the accompanying notes have been prepared in accordance with International Financial Reporting Standards ("IFRS") and are prepared in United States dollars unless otherwise stated.
-This document is dated August 28, 2020.
+This document is dated April 30, 2021.